matlux/clj-chess-engine/README.md

 Enter your moves as follow in the stdin:
     [:e2 :e4]

-### Play two ramdom algorithms against one another
+### Play two random algorithms against one another

     (play-game (initial-board) random-f random-f)